-We need you to get in the game.
 In your trusted position as a parent or guardian, you’re uniquely equipped to support athletes on and off the field.
-By promoting strong and healthy relationships among athletes, parents, and coaches, and by spotting emerging problems before they worsen, you can help create a safer sport culture.
+By promoting strong and healthy relationships among athletes, parents, and coaches, and by spotting emerging problems before they worsen, you can help create an abuse-free sport culture.

 Join us in championing athlete safety and well-being.

 These short trainings for parents and guardians offer information and tools to keep kids safe.
 Get SafeSport® Trained and join our community of advocates.

 Our Parent Toolkit will help you prevent, recognize, and respond to inappropriate behavior your child may experience, with tips on talking with your child about tough topics and guidance and resources to help you react to abuse disclosures.

 All kinds—and we focus our education, training, and policy work in these areas:

 For young athletes in organizations recognized in the U.S. Olympic and Paralympic movement, we provide a safe way to report abuse, and we can help bring abusers to justice.